Mythology Baby Names Fit for a Goddess or Titan

 Cassandra

 Cassandra is a girl’s name of Greek origin, meaning “prophetess.”
-The mythological name belonged to a priestess in Greek mythology who Apollo granted the gift of prophecy, but when Cassandra refused Apollo’s romantic advances, he placed a curse ensuring that nobody would believe her visions.
+The mythological name belonged to a priestess in Greek mythology who Apollo granted the gift of prophecy.
+Still, when Cassandra refused Apollo’s romantic advances, he placed a curse ensuring that nobody would believe her visions.

 Cressida